VigneshN1997/Word-Document-Index-Application/README.md

 mpirun -np num_processes ./a.out path_to_directory

 assumptions:
-in all nodes directory has same path all nodes have file names as numbers and no two nodes have same file name. keep the stopwords file in the nfs
+- in all nodes directory has same path.
+- all nodes have file names as numbers and no two nodes have same file name.
+- keep the stopwords file in the nfs.